 Depending upon the intensity of the pain, treatments for both runner's knee and jumper's knee range from reducing or stopping the activity for some time to sports massages, patella strengthening or thigh stretching exercises.
 Additionally, a supporting knee brace or pain relievers are also options, failing which, surgery may be considered.

-Sprains, common to football players and other contact sports where a player excessively turns his/her knee inwards with an audible pop or crack, while the foot remains firm on the ground.
-Pain will be followed by immediate swelling or redness as ACL could involve some bleeding within the joint.
+Anterior cruciate ligament (ACL): Sprains, common to football players and other contact sports where a player excessively turns his/her knee inwards with an audible pop or crack, while the foot remains firm on the ground.
+The pain will be followed by immediate swelling or redness as ACL could involve some bleeding within the joint.

-Fractures through a rugby or football tackle, or falls are not uncommon during sports training and activity.
+Fractures through a football tackle or falls are not uncommon during sports training and activity.
 Here are some of the fractures associated with knee injuries:

-Tibial Plateau fracture occurs in high-speed sporting accidents such as biking, skiing or horse riding, and involves a fracture of the upper surface of the shin bone or tibia.
-Immediate advice and x-ray are recommended to help determine the diagnosis and extent of damage such as the bone breaking into two or more fragments, in which case surgery may be required.
+Tibial Plateau fracture: Tibial Plateau fracture occurs in high-speed sporting accidents such as biking, skiing or horse riding, and involves a fracture of the upper surface of the shin bone or tibia.
+Immediate advice and x-ray are recommended to help determine the diagnosis and extent of damage such as the bone-breaking into two or more fragments, in which case surgery may be required.

 Looking After Your Knees, Post Injury